-When three (3) or more employee COVID-19 cases visited a County facility during the high-risk exposure period within a 14-day period, the worksite is determined to be in outbreak status.
-Note: this case count may include contractors, subcontractors, and employees of other businesses or agencies.
+When three (3) or more employee\ COVID-19 cases visited a County facility during the high-risk exposure period within a 14-day period, the worksite is determined to be in outbreak status.

+\Note: this case count may include contractors, subcontractors, and employees of other businesses or agencies.

-The County will provide COVID-19 testing to employees who are not fully vaccinated in the exposed group (present in the identified workplace during the 14-day outbreak period).
+The County will provide COVID-19 testing to all employees in the exposed group (present in the identified workplace during the 14-day outbreak period).
 For this purpose, the County defines the workplace as a work location, working area, or common area used or accessed by a COVID-19 case during the high-risk period, including bathrooms, walkways, hallways, aisles, break or eating areas, and waiting areas.